 Promote non-violent alternatives to conflict

-Caja Lúdica uses tools that promote participation, play, culture and good living as a peaceful way to bring change in urban communities where young people see no alternative to violence.
+Caja Lúdica uses tools that promote participation, advocacy, the arts and pacifism as a peaceful way to bring change in urban communities where young people have few social and economic options and can fall into violence and crime.
 Caja Lúdica’s approach is innovative.
 Their activities not only promote artistic skills, but they also influence others, build confidence, self-esteem, self-awareness, teamwork, tolerance and interpersonal skills.
 In a country torn apart by violence and exclusion, its work is vital.